Home » Recipes » Breakfast Recipes » Spiced Pear Pancakes

 When I do feel like cooking, have plenty of time, and the weather isn’t blistering hot, I enjoy making a nice breakfast.
 More often than not, it’s something with eggs, bacon, and grits, but occasionally it’s a treat like these Spiced Pear Pancakes.

-I cooked these pancakes for our Saturday breakfast a few weeks ago and we totally enjoyed them.
-The pear grated right into the batter gives a nice flavor with some extra moisture and the cardamom and ginger add just the right amount of spice for me.
-Topped with a dollop of thick Greek yogurt and a drizzle of honey, they were a perfect start to our day.
+The pear grated right into the batter gives a nice flavor with some extra moisture, and the cardamom and ginger add just the right amount of spice for me.
+Topped with a dollop of thick Greek yogurt and a drizzle of honey, they are a perfect start to the day.

 🔪 How to Make Spiced Pear Pancakes